frun36/fit-fred/docs/services/BOARD_STATUS.md

 `BoardStatus` is implemented as a class inheriting from the IndefiniteMapi interface.

 ### Parent classes
-- `BasicFitIndefiniteMapi` - provides method for FIFO read, which is neccessary to fetch information about GBT errors
+- `LoopingFitIndefiniteMapi` - provides method for FIFO read, which is neccessary to fetch information about GBT errors, and handles self-looping
 - `GbtRateMonitor` - provides method for GBT rate calculation

 ### Members